schlosrat/expanse-ships-pack/README.md

 - Torpedo Tube - Heavy
 - Torpedo Tube - Light
 - Torpedo Tube - Medium
-## Tools
-- Many...
-## Weapons
-### Explosives
-- Flash Bang Grenade
-- Grenade
-### Melee
-- Club
-- Combat Knife
-- Knife
-- Knuckle Dusters
-- Light Chain
-- Makeshift Weapon
-- Stun Baton
-- Unarmed
-- Unarmed (Striking Style)
-### Pistols
-- BMM
-- Belter Pistol
-- MMC G1
-- Oni Pistol
-- Pistol
-- SH-45
-- SMG-1
-- SMG-2
-- SMG-3
-- Taser
-- UNTech 9mm
-### Rifles
-- AR200 Assault Rifle
-- Anti-Material Rifle
-- C7b Combat Rifle
-- Light Machinegun
-- M76
-- MMC APS
-- MMC APSc
-- MMC MCR
-- MMC MCRc
-- Mounted Guns (drone)
-- UNMC Sniper
-- UNTech NV4
-- UNTech NV4c
-- UNTech NV5
-- UNTech NV5c
-- VK-47
-### Shotguns
-- Kel-Tec KS7
-- MMC SSW
-- TriStar Compact Home Defense
-- UNTech RSG
-- UNTech RSG-L
-- UNTech TSG-4
-- UNTech TSG-4L

-# Credits
-Some of the token included are among the amazing and excellent free tokens graciously provided by Devin Tokens.
-You can find many more like those here: https://immortalnights.com/tokens/token-usage-rights/

-All of the other tokens included in the pack were produced by me using Photoshop to create "coin" token images from character art found on the internet.
+All of the ship tokens included in the pack were produced by me using Photoshop to create grayscale (B&W) token images with transparent backgrounds from art found on the Expanse Fandom Wiki (https://expanse.fandom.com/wiki/The_Expanse_Wiki).